eclipse-kura/kura/README.md

 - Update Eclipse Kura Git repository username and customize further settings if you like (e.g. Root install folder, Installation folder name).
 To show these options, make sure that the "Show all variables" checkbox is enabled
 - Leave all Bootstrap Tasks selected and press the Finish button
-- Accept all the licenses and wait for the installation to finish

-At first startup Eclipse IDE will checkout the code, perform a full build and configure a few Working Sets.
+- Accept all the licenses and wait for the installation to finish At first startup Eclipse IDE will checkout the code, perform a full build and configure a few Working Sets.
+- When the tasks are completed.
+In the IDE open (double click) Target Platform > Target-Definition > Kura Target Platform Equinox 3.16.0, and press "Set as Target Platform" located at the top right of the window

 Now you are ready to develop on Eclipse Kura.

 To raise an issue, please report a bug on [GitHub issues](https://github.com/eclipse/kura/issues/new).